underwater/chat-gpt-playground/README.md

 }
 ```

-The `id` and `conversationId` can be provided in subsequent requests to continue the conversation.
-Or, omit them to start a new conversation.
+The `id` and `conversationId` can be provided in subsequent requests to `/sendMessage` to continue the same conversation.
+Omitting them will start a new conversation.

 ```
 {